ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Ticket Types

-wf - means workflow and is how waffle decides on which column the ticket is in
+wf - means workflow and is how the IBEX Project Board decides on which column the ticket is in

 Type   | Meaning
 ------ | -------